 Thank you, thank you, thank you!
 Together we can build community through giving.

 This is our flagship granting endowment fund.
 The earnings from this endowment are used to award grants through a competitive grant cycle to local qualifying 501(c)(3) nonprofits.
 This flexible endowment meets the current needs of our community as they arise.
-These needs may address any number of issues, such as social services, hunger, education, arts, and humanities, environmental, and youth services.
+These needs may address many issues, such as social services, hunger, education, arts and humanities, environmental, and youth services.
 As this endowment grows, so does our ability to support causes that Alaskans care about.

 All grants will be awarded to support initiatives or programs to protect, manage, sustain or create awareness of any or all aspects of a healthy environment in the Chilkat Valley.
-Possible areas of support include, but are not limited to: educational programs or projects that promote a healthy environment, equipment, technical assistance for environmental programs, environmental health forums, etc. This fund is advised by the CVCF Advisory Board.
+Possible areas of support include, but are not limited to, educational programs or projects that promote a healthy environment, equipment, technical assistance for environmental programs, environmental health forums, etc.

-CVCF invites you to make a contribution to the CVCF Memorial Fund in memory of a family member, friend, or another special individual.
-Each year a portion of the revenues generated by this fund will be given to nonprofits that provide services in the Chilkat Valley.
+CVCF invites you to contribute to the CVCF Memorial Fund in memory of a family member, friend, or another special individual.
+Each year a portion of the revenues generated by this unrestricted fund will be given to nonprofits that provide services in the Chilkat Valley.

 All grants will be awarded to support initiatives, activities, or programs related to physical fitness, active recreation, and wellness in the Chilkat Valley.
 Funded projects must be non-motorized and unrelated to firearms.
-Possible areas of support include, but are not limited to: educational/training programs and projects that promote physical and mental wellness for all ages and abilities; outdoor recreation and safety programs; competitions; school sports programs; equipment; technical assistance; and/or health fairs and forums.
-This fund is advised by the CVCF Advisory Board.
+Possible areas of support include, but are not limited to, educational/training programs and projects that promote physical and mental wellness for all ages and abilities; outdoor recreation and safety programs; competitions; school sports programs; equipment; technical assistance; and/or health fairs and forums.

 We respect the privacy of your information and will never sell or distribute your contact information.